We’re Hosting a Green Infrastructure Charette in 2024!

 Green Infrastructure Plans

-Green infrastructure is an interconnected network of natural areas, other open spaces, and management practices that conserve natural ecosystem functions, sustain clean air, promote water quality (by mimicking natural processes to infiltrate, evapotranspirate or reuse storm water or runoff), and provide a wide array of benefits to people and wildlife.
+GI is an interconnected network of natural areas, other open spaces, and management practices that conserve natural ecosystem functions, sustain clean air, promote water quality (by mimicking natural processes to infiltrate, evapotranspirate or reuse storm water or runoff), and provide a wide array of benefits to people and wildlife.
 Our green infrastructure resources include commercial and non-commercial forests, waterways, wildlife areas, wetlands, historic landscapes, working farms, vineyards and pasture, and public parks.

-tasks to define the region’s critical green infrastructure and the pressure on this regional asset.
-The resulting 2011 Regional Green Infrastructure Plan and its 2017 update are linked below.
+In 2011, as an approach to strategic conservation of our green infrastructure assets, GWRC undertook a series of tasks to define the region’s critical green infrastructure and the pressure on this regional asset.
+The resulting 2011 Regional Green Infrastructure Plan and its 2016 and 2017 updates are linked below.